knightmoves-curriculum/advanced-c-sharp/README.md

 1. **Working with Task-Based Asynchronous Patterns (TAP)**
     - Deep dive into TAP and its use in improving concurrency in APIs.
+   - Introduce asynchronous programming using `async` and `await` to write non-blocking code.

 1. **Introduction to Entity Framework Core and SQLite Setup**
     - Setting up Entity Framework Core with SQLite as a lightweight local database.